-Next, verify that you set up user availability correctly.
+Next, verify you set up user availability correctly.

 Verify your availability setup

-- Sign in to a G Suite account, create a Google Calendar event, and enter the email address of a Microsoft Exchange user to invite them.
-For details on how to do this, see Invite people to your Calendar event.
+- Sign in to a Google Workspace account, create a Google Calendar event, and enter the email address of a Microsoft Exchange user to invite them.
+For details go to Invite people to your Calendar event.

-- If you can't see their availability status, check the activity and status of your users in the Calendar audit log.
-For details, see Check the Calendar audit log (below).
+- If you can't view their availability status, check the activity and status of your users in the Calendar audit log.
+For details, go to Check the Calendar audit log (below).

 - If there are no errors in your Calendar audit log, sign in to a user Exchange account, create a calendar event, and enter the email address of a Google Calendar user to invite them.

-- If you can't see the Calendar user's availability, try the Calendar Interop tools to resolve any issues.
+- If you can't view the Calendar user's availability, try the Calendar Interop tools to resolve any issues.

 Use the log and toolsCheck the Calendar audit log